EU to offer E. coli 'compensation' to farmers

-Producers from other countries including Germany, the Netherlands, Belgium, Portugal and Romania are also demanding aid.
+Producers from other countries including Germany, the Netherlands, Belgium and Portugal are also demanding aid.

-Russia and Qatar are among states applying temporary bans on fresh-produce exports.
+Russia and Qatar are among states that have applied temporary bans on fresh-produce exports.

-Efforts to find a solution with Moscow are being stepped up ahead of a planned EU summit on Thursday and Friday in Russia, Ahrenkilde added.
+Efforts to find a solution with Moscow are being stepped up ahead of a planned European Union summit on Thursday and Friday in Russia, Ahrenkilde added.